Mushymato/HaveMoreKids/docs/author-guide.md

 #### Parent vs Shared

+When `AdoptedFromNPC` is set, this kid can only appear through trigger action `mushymato.HaveMoreKids_SetNewChildEvent`.

-When `Parent` is set, you can only have this kid with that specific NPC spouse.
+When `Parent` is set, this kid can only appear with that specific NPC spouse.

-When `Shared` is set, you may end up with this kid with any NPC spouse, as well as player pairings.
+When `Shared` is set, you this kid can appear with any NPC spouse, as well as player pairings.

-When neither are set, this kid can only be obtained through trigger action `mushymato.HaveMoreKids_SetNewChildEvent`.
+When none of the above are set, this kid can only appear through trigger action `mushymato.HaveMoreKids_SetNewChildEvent`.

 #### Twins